Why Email? Why Not?

 Owning an organically built email list is like holding the keys to instant engagement anytime I need it.
 If you’ve collected email addresses according to best practices, then your list should be loaded with users that fall well within your target audience and are exceptionally interested in your content.
 Anytime I email my subscribers, I see an instant boost in site traffic, engagement and buzz about our brand.

 Welcomed touch point.

-By opting in to your list, your subscribers have already said that the want to see your content.
-Email is a user-managed touch point — allowing your audience to, at any time, say they do or don’t want to see more from you.
-I love the idea that my list is full of users that have genuine interest in what I have to say.
+By opting into your list, your subscribers have already said that they want to see your content.
+Email is a user-managed touchpoint — allowing your audience to, at any time, say they do or don’t want to see more from you.
+I love the idea that my list is full of users that have a genuine interest in what I have to say.
 I haven’t tricked them into being there, I didn’t buy them from someone else.
 Out of respect for their trust and interest, I send them reliably relevant content that keeps them coming back for more.
-That balanced relationship helps to not only maintain a great relationship with my brand, but also keeps email ranking as one of the most effective mediums for communicating with my audience.
+That balanced relationship helps to not only maintain a great relationship with my brand but also keeps email ranking as one of the most effective mediums for communicating with my audience.

 Room for innovation.

 With just over 40 years in digital space under its belt, email may seem like the ‘dinosaur’ of the Internet.
 Fine, fine — I’ll take it.
 Mostly because dinosaurs are awesome.
 What is also awesome is the amount of innovation happening around email.
 The medium is constantly being optimized, boundaries are being pushed and other media are being integrated.
 Want to play a video in your email message?
 That can happen.
 Need to deliver a more personal message?
 Email plays the personalization game beautifully.
 Want customers to shop from your message?
 Someone has thought of that too!
 Looking to monetize your list?
 We’ve got you covered.